alexschultz/ReadToMe/README.md

 For this project, I wanted to build an application that could read books to children.
 In order to achieve this, I designed a workflow which performs the following steps.

 - Determine when a page with text is in the camera frame
-- Clean up the image using Open CV
+- Clean up the image using OpenCV
 - Perform OCR (Optical Character Recognition)
 - Transform text into audio using AWS Polly
 - Play back the audio through speakers plugged into DeepLens